 The International Institute of Refrigeration (IIR) and the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) have developed common definitions for these five terms.
 IIR has endorsed them in February 2019, and its dissemination should lead to a universal adoption.
 In Europe, the new definitions should affect policy documents.

-On 8 February 2019, the Consultant released the draft final reports for Task 1 ‘Scope, policies and standards’ and Task 2 ‘Market Analysis’.
-The other reports will be released in the future.
-The second and last stakeholder meeting will take place in April 2019, and the study should be finalised by the summer break.
+On 26 March 2019, the project websites were updated with the Task 1 to Task 7, including a reissue of the Task 1 and 2, which were released in February 2019.
+The second and last stakeholder meeting will take place in April 2019, and the study should be finalised before the summer break.